rtcharity/resources.eahub.org/content/learn/articles/faqs.md

 ### What do you think about volunteering?

 * Volunteering is a bit like donating.
 It can be harmful if you do it wrong, but it could also make a huge difference.
 Volunteers take time to train and manage, so be sure to only volunteer if you are able to commit, otherwise you may create more costs than benefits to the charity.
-Another thing to be careful about is if you volunteer in countries where you don’t understand the community well and do a job you aren’t adequately trained for - you could be doing a worse job than the locals would do, or even causing harm.
-For example, working with children in orphanages can be particularly bad, as the demand for orphanage voluntourism has resulted in children being taken off their parents to pretend to be orphans, and the lack of consistency with adult carers causes psychological problems.
+Another thing to be careful about is if you volunteer in countries where you don’t understand the community well, or doing a job you aren’t adequately trained for - you could be doing a worse job than the locals would do, or even causing harm.
+For example, working with children in orphanages can be particularly bad, as the demand for orphanage tourism has resulted in children being taken off their parents to pretend to be orphans, and the lack of consistency with adult carers causes psychological problems.
 * But volunteering can be an excellent way of gaining useful skills and a deeper understanding of the world, which can help you make more of a difference in the future.

 # Additional general FAQs